SpektraSystems/Microsoft-Cloud-Workshop/CloudLabs_master_Doc_Files/Azure_DB_Labs/README.md

 # Getting Started

-Follow these instruction to set up the lab environment for the lab.
+Follow the step to set up the lab environment for the Data Engineering lab and Spark sql & Performance optimization.
 ## Step 1: Deploy Sql Data Warehouse.

 1. **Login** to [Azure portal](https://portal.azure.com) using the credentials provided in the environment details page.
 You will be having access to one resource group.</br>